Civil religion: Rousseau and Durkheim

 The phrase civil religion was first discussed extensively by Jean-Jacques Rousseau in his 1762 treatise The Social Contract.
 Rousseau defined civil religion as a group of religious beliefs he believed to be universal, and which he believed governments had a right to uphold and maintain: belief in a deity; belief in an afterlife in which virtue is rewarded and vice punished; and belief in religious tolerance.
 He said the dogmas of civil religion should be simple, few in number, and stated in precise words without interpretations or commentaries.
 Beyond that, Rousseau affirmed that individuals' religious opinions should be beyond the reach of governments.
 For Rousseau civil religion was to be constructed and imposed from the top down as an artificial source of civic virtue.
+Attempts to implement Rousseau's theories during the French Revolution resulted in various grass-roots and state-sponsored civic religions.
+The atheistic Cult of Reason arose from the radical dechristianization campaign, while its successor, the deistic Cult of the Supreme Being, was established by Maximilien Robespierre to counter atheism and promote civic virtue.
+Other examples included the Decadary Cult and Theophilanthropy.
 Some scholars critiqued and accused Rousseau's civil religion of inspiring figurative "self worship" amongst citizenry.

 Wallace studies Émile Durkheim (1858–1917), the French sociologist who analysed civil religion, especially in comparative terms, and stressed that the public schools are critical in implementing civil religion.
 Although he never used the term he laid great stress on the concept.